alexpattison/dotfiles/README.md

 - Most things should be covered by the brewfile
 - oh-my-zsh: https://ohmyz.sh/
 - iterm (should be done through brewfile)
-  - wes bos theme and my specific theme: https://github.com/AlexPattison/Cobalt2-iterm (contained within this repo -- Will need to follow instructions in `alex.cobalt`)
+  - wes bos theme and my specific theme: https://github.com/AlexPattison/Cobalt2-iterm
+  - search "cobalt 3" on the extension store to find my specific version (more italics baby!)
 - Alfred subscription including power pack is in email
 - vscode: https://itnext.io/settings-sync-with-vs-code-c3d4f126989 (to sync settings)
 - speed up keyboard